Zizzs/Formstack-Project/README.md

 ## _Formstack Project_

-#### _A PHP/SQL based Web App , 10/1/2019_
+#### _A PHP based web app for managing invoices and documents , 10/1/2019_

 #### By _**Alex Williams**_

 ## Description

 _The application is a mock up of an invoice billing website.
-It allows the user to save an invoice by submitting the client name and amount owed to to a MYSQL database. _
+It allows the user to save an invoice by submitting the client name and amount owed to to a MYSQL database.
+The application supports viewing all invoices from the database, with the ability of editing or deleting the invoice from the database.
+In addition, the user may expert individual invoice documents in the form of a CSV file._

 ## Setup/Installation Requirements

-- _This is a great place_
-- _to list setup instructions_
+- _Create a MYSQL Database on your local host named formstack_project._
-- _in a simple_
+- _Create a table named invoices_
-- _easy-to-understand_
-- _format_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_
+- _The table should have columns for id(primary key), name(varchar), created(datetime), modified(datetime), exported(datetime), and amount(int)._

 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+_No Known Bugs_

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+- _Alex Williams_
+- _512-913-4762_
+- _Zizzs17@gmail.com_

 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+- _phpMyAdmin, MAMP, VSCode_
+- _PHP, CSS_

 ### License

-_{Determine the license under which this application can be used.
-See below for more details on licensing.}_

-Copyright (c) 2016 **_{List of contributors or company name}_**
+_MIT License_

+Copyright (c) 2019 **_Alex Williams_**